dagonzalezcolme/History_Report_Generator/README.md

 4. In the left-hand menu, click API Keys.
 5. Save the generated key as **SERP_API_KEY**.

----

 #### DPLA API Key (for Primary Source Archives)

-1. Get an API key by sending a HTTP POST request.
-  -- Run the following command in your cmd
+1. Get an API key by sending a HTTP POST request,Run the following command in your cmd
    ```bash
    # Replace EXAMPLE@gmail.com with your gmail
    curl -v --ssl-no-revoke -XPOST https://api.dp.la/v2/api_key/EXAMPLE@gmail.com